ZiqiPolimeros/Uber-vs.-Lyft/FHV/Uber vs Lyft Report.md

 <h2> Summary </h2>
 In the last ten years, the U.S. GDP growth rate was around 2%, but in 2020 it was negative 3.49%.
 You can tell that 2020 was a tough year with quarantine and shutting down.
 Uber and Lyft in the transportation industry, got hit very hard by COVID.
 However, the two companies both rebounded strongly in 2021.
-Compared to about 100,000 businesses that were closed,[8] Uber and Lyft demonstrated a strong ability to rebound and recover from adversity.
+Compared to about 100,000 businesses that were closed due to COVID,[8] Uber and Lyft demonstrated a strong ability to rebound and recover from adversity.

+<a href="https://rpubs.com/ZiqiPolimeros/903493">R code of the project</a>

 <h2> References</h2>